 It was wonderful to ‘sea’ the below story featured in the local community newsletter about my love for Rainbow Beach and how it inspires my ocean storytelling.
 You ca ‘sea’ the article at https://issuu.com/heat1870/docs/rbcn_december_2019

-It is my hope that in 2020 I will be able to expand upon my visual storytelling at Rainbow Beach to carry out activities that will help children and the community connect with nature.
-I have some great creative ideas and I hope to share these here soon, so stay tuned!
+It is my hope that in time I will be able to expand upon my visual storytelling at Rainbow Beach to carry out activities which will help children and the community connect with nature, including:

 For now, just picture yourself sitting here where you will always ‘sea’ the beauty in nature somewhere over the Rainbow!

-All images and artworks are protected by © to Dr Sue Pillans 2020.
+All images, artworks and videos are protected by © to Dr Sue Pillans 2020 and cannot be copied, used or reproduced without written permission.
 Acknowledging Dr Richo for the wonderful underwater images shared here.